orangelliot/Sumerian-Social-Network-Project/README.md

 # Sumerian-Social-Network-Project

-connect to database: in mysql shell do
+connect to database: in mysql shell do\n
-	\connect external@sumerian-social-network.clzdkdgg3zul.us-west-2.rds.amazonaws.com
+	\connect external@sumerian-social-network.clzdkdgg3zul.us-west-2.rds.amazonaws.com\n
-with password:
+with password:\n
-	password
+	password\n
-then do
+then do\n
-	\use sumerianDB
+	\use sumerianDB\n
-to set default schema
+to set default schema\n
-then do
+then do\n
-	\sql
+	\sql\n
-to enter sql query mode
+to enter sql query mode\n

 the external user has permissions to select from all tables in sumerianDB